 Females also tend to have broader black veins than the males.
 The wingspan is about 9 cms.

 In America, the adult butterflies perform extensive migrations to equable areas in which to pass the winter.
 Populations in the North-West migrate to Monterey in California to overwinter.
 The overwintering grounds of the Eastern populations were only discovered in 1975, when they were located in a mountain area in Mexico.
-This was the climax of four decades of research by Dr. Fred Urquhart (National Geographic Magazine, Vol. 150, No. 2, August 1976).
+This was the climax of four decades of research by Dr. Fred Urquhart.
 Similar research involving the release of marked butterflies has been carried out by the Australian Museum in Sydney, to investigate possible migrations in Australia.

-The butterflies have been found to navigate using how the sunshines on the antennae.
-If one antenna is painted black, they act disoriented.
+The butterflies have been found to navigate using how the sun shines on the antennae.
+If one antenna is painted black, they are disoriented.

-The species may be found all over the world, including:
+The species may be found all over much of the world, including:

 and in all of Australia, including :